HomesAce logoHomesAce

 Lower Insurance Premiums

-Many carriers cut homeowners premiums 5% to 35% after a full roof replacement, especially with impact-rated Class 4 shingles in hail-prone states.
+Some insurance carriers may offer premium reductions of anywhere between 5-35% after a full roof replacement, especially with qualifying impact-rated shingles in hail-prone states.

 15% Lower Bills